Leoixent/leoixshoes/README.md

-# leoixshoes
+# leoixshoes.com
-A web based application for designing ordering and delivery of leatherworks.
+A web based website application for creating self customised shoes, designing ordering and delivery of leatherworks.